A history of police violence in America

 May 2020: Deaths of Breonna Taylor and George Floyd reignite worldwide protests against police brutality and racism

 The killings of George Floyd, Breonna Taylor, and more Black people at the hands of police brought worldwide protests and calls for change.
-Simply put, Black people were tired and outraged by the lack of care for Black lives and the continued display of racial violence by police, with little to no reform or consequences.
 In the midst of a global pandemic, protests continued to take place, along with calls to defund the police by reallocating funds for things like social services, crisis mediation, and other means of community assistance.

 [Pictured: Crowds pass the New York Police Department office in Times Square in New York City on July 26, 2020.]